To read an entire file efficiently you need to know the file size FIRST.

 , and fstat

-also comparing using file streams and file descriptors to see what seems to be the fastest.
-For the test I create a 100M file.
+and also comparing the use of file streams versus file descriptors to see what seems to be the fastest.

 TL;DR – using file descriptors, fstat and read was the fastest and using file streams and seek was the slowest.
-Go to the bottom to see the real slowest.
+Jump to the bottom to see the real slowest.

 For the test I ran this on a small Linux box I have running a headless ArchLinux server.
 I ran the test: checking the file size, malloc